sasankaj/Research-Connections/README.md

 When you are ready to commit your changes and you have add your changes to the staging area, your commit message should satisfy the following requirements:

 ```
-> Contain the project prefix (RC9) followed by a hyphen
+> Contain the project prefix (RC) followed by a hyphen
 > Contain a ticket number followed by a colon and a space
 > Be at least 15 characters long and end with a period.
 > Valid example: RC9-2409: Updated behat configuration.